peadargrant/automation/t02_client_setup/setup_lab.md

 2. Run `git status` and confirm that it shows a change to `README.md`.
 3. Type `git add README.md` to add the changed `README.md` file to this commit.
 4. Run `git status` and notice it shows the file as staged.
-5. Run `git commit -m 'readme file updated'`.
-The `-m` switch specifies the *commit message* that appears in the log.
-If you don't specify `-m` an editor will open up, which isn't always easiest on Windows.
-So best to get into the habit of using the `-m` switch everywhere.
+5. Run `git commit -m 'readme file updated'`:
+   - The `-m` switch specifies the *commit message* that appears in the log.
+   - If you don't specify `-m` an editor will open up, which isn't always easiest on Windows.
+   - So best to get into the habit of using the `-m` switch everywhere.
 6. Run `git push` to push your changes to the DkIT GitLab server.
 It will ask for your DkIT username / password.